dmccreary/graph-algorithms/docs/sims/clustering/index.md

-# Clustering in vis.js
+# Clustering in Graph Visualization

-Network diagrams get vary complicated.
+Network diagrams can quickly get vary complicated.
 As the number of vertices gets larger, the network becomes more difficult to view and see key relationships.
+We need ways to quickly collapse a group of nodes into a single symbol to reduce complexity.
+The primary tool we used to do this is called a graph node [cluster](../../glossary.md#cluster).

+## What is a Cluster?

+In graph theory, a cluster in is a **composite node** that encapsulates a group of related nodes and their connections, formed based on specific criteria, to simplify and enhance the visualization of network diagrams.
+It serves as an interactive element that can be expanded or collapsed, allowing users to explore the network at different levels of detail while reducing visual complexity.

+## Why Use Clusters?

+-  **Representation of Grouped Nodes**: A cluster acts as a **higher-level abstraction**, encapsulating several nodes (and their edges) into one composite node.
+This helps in visualizing the network at different levels of detail.

+-  **Formation Criteria**: Clusters are formed based on **specific conditions or attributes** of the nodes, such as shared properties (e.g., a common `domain` attribute), connectivity patterns, or spatial proximity.

+-  **Interactivity**: Clusters are **interactive** elements in the network graph.
+Users can **expand (open)** a cluster to reveal the individual nodes it contains or **collapse** them back into a single cluster node.
+This dynamic interaction allows for exploration of the network at varying granularities.

+-  **Visual Simplification**: By clustering nodes, the network diagram becomes **less cluttered**, making it easier to understand the overall structure and relationships without being overwhelmed by too many individual elements.

+### Example: Domain Clusters

+-   **Clustering by Attribute (`domain`)**: Nodes that share the same `domain` attribute are merged into a cluster.
+For instance, all nodes with `domain: 'A'` are grouped into a cluster labeled **'Cluster A'**.

+-   **Cluster Node Properties**: The appearance of the cluster node can be customized (e.g., shape, size, color, label placement) to distinguish it from regular nodes and to convey meaningful information about the grouped nodes.

+-   **Re-collapsing Clusters**: The code allows for clusters to be **re-collapsed** by double-clicking on any node that was part of an expanded cluster, enhancing the interactive exploration of the network.

+### Purpose and Benefits of Clustering

+-   **Simplifies Complex Networks**: Clustering reduces the number of visible nodes and edges, making large and complex networks more manageable and understandable.

+-   **Improves Performance**: By displaying fewer elements, rendering performance is enhanced, leading to smoother interactions, especially with large datasets.

+-   **Enhances User Experience**: Interactive clustering allows users to focus on areas of interest within the network, drilling down into clusters for detailed information or zooming out for an overview.

+-   **Facilitates Data Analysis**: Grouping related nodes helps in identifying patterns, relationships, and hierarchical structures within the network data.

+## Working Interactive Examples with vis.js

-Here is an example of a flatened view of a small graph:
+Here is an example of a flattened view of a small graph:

 ![](./unclustered-nodes.png)

 Note that there are vertices grouped by three letters: "A", "B" and "C".
-In this lesson we will show you how to group communities of nodes together under a single icon.
+In this lesson we will show you how to group communities of nodes together under a single icon called a [cluster](../../glossary.md#cluster).
 This allows you to quickly focus in on the key nodes in a graph you are concerned with without having the rest of the graph get in the way.

- What we would ideally like is to be able to group the nodes into ```domains```.
-Each domain will have a label so that the software can quickly identify what nodes to cluster together or un-cluster to show internal detail.
+When we build large complex data models, we would ideally like is to be able to group the nodes into ```domains``` of similar items.
+For example, Location, Address, City, State and Country might all be in the geospatial domain.

+In our example, each domain will have a label property so that the software can quickly identify what nodes to cluster together or un-cluster to show internal detail.

 Here is a high-level clustered view of the above graph network: